mongodb/docs/source/includes/live-migration-from-com-vpc-support-sharded.rst

-The following table lists the current support status for :ref:`VPC peering <vpc-peering>` and :ref:`private endpoints <private-endpoint>` for source and target sharded {+clusters+} that you live migrate to |service|.
+The following table lists the current support status for :ref:`VPC peering <vpc-peering>` and :ref:`private endpoints <private-endpoint>` for source and destination sharded {+clusters+} that you live migrate to |service|.

 .. list-table::